briankscheong/go-graphql-gateway/README.md

 ### Docker Setup

-If you'd like to run the application in a container, you can build and run it using Docker.
+If you'd like to run the server in a container, you can build and run it using Docker.

 To build the Docker container: